hashicorp/terraform-provider-azurerm/website/docs/r/analysis_services_server.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Analysis Services Server.
+Only lowercase Alphanumeric characters allowed, starting with a letter.
 Changing this forces a new resource to be created.

 * `location` - (Required) The Azure location where the Analysis Services Server exists.
 Changing this forces a new resource to be created.